 Kathia was born in São Paulo, Brazil, and moved to the United States in 2001.
 She received her Bachelor’s degree in Human Development at Cornell University and worked with research and training at the Harvard Program in Refugee Trauma before she attended acupuncture school.
 Kathia is an avid traveler who enjoys getting to know people and learning about different cultures.
 She is fluent in English, Spanish and Portuguese with a working knowledge of French.
 In her free time, Kathia enjoys dancing, practicing martial arts and yoga, reading fantasy novels, traveling and spending time with friends and family.

-Justine Deutsch Myers earned a Master of Acupuncture and Oriental Medicine (MAOM) degree from the New England School of Acupuncture in Newton, MA in August of 2007 and is licensed to practice both acupuncture and Chinese herbal medicine.
+Justine Deutsch Myers will be on maternity leave for the months of April, May and June, 2015.
+Justine earned a Master of Acupuncture and Oriental Medicine (MAOM) degree from the New England School of Acupuncture in Newton, MA in August of 2007 and is licensed to practice both acupuncture and Chinese herbal medicine.
 Her graduate studies focused on Chinese style acupuncture and Chinese herbal medicine, and she has done post-graduate coursework in distal point treatments for acute and chronic pain as well as Chinese herbal medicine for internal medicine conditions.
 Justine has extensive clinical experience successfully treating a wide range of conditions.

 Justine was a board member of the Community Acupuncture Network in 2010 and 2011, and now serves as a community acupuncture clinic success mentor for POCA, the People’s Organization of Community Acupuncture.
 She has taught courses on distal point treatments and Chinese herbal medicine at community acupuncture workshops.
 Justine’s work in the community acupuncture setting began at Manchester Acupuncture Studio in New Hampshire in September of 2007, where she practiced until opening Acupuncture Together on May 27, 2008.

 Prior to becoming an acupuncturist, Justine obtained a B.A. in mathematics with a minor in psychology from the University of Rochester.
-When she’s not working, Justine enjoys exercising, outdoor activities, collecting community acupuncture clinic t-shirts and spending time with family and friends.
+When she’s not working, Justine enjoys spending time with her husband, daughter, and other friends and family, running and walking outside and cooking.

 Katie Oleksak started assisting at Acupuncture Together while she was a student at the New England School of Acupuncture (NESA) in 2008, and has loved the clinic ever since.
 She joined the clinic as an acupuncturist in June of 2013.